1. Home

 2. The sun’s energy causes electrons to move around in the cells, creating direct current (DC) electricity.

-3. Wiring captures that DC electricity from the surrounding cells, and moves it out of the solar panel.
+3. Wires capture that DC electricity from the surrounding cells and moves it out of the solar panel.

 A diagram showing how solar panels work in three simple steps.
 1: Photons from sunlight hit the panel 2: Photons knock around electrons, creating DC energy 3: Wires capture that DC electricity and move it out of the panel

 The amount of electricity solar panels produce from sunlight is referred to as solar efficiency.
-The average efficiency rating of modern solar panels is between 15 and 20 percent, while high-end models can be over 20 percent efficient.
+Most solar panels installed on homes have efficiency ratings over 20 percent.

-Once the DC electricity has been captured, it is then converted to usable alternating current (AC) electricity with the help of inverter technology.
-AC electricity, which is used by most home appliances, flows through the electrical panel and is distributed throughout the home to power electronic devices.
+Once the DC electricity has been captured, it is converted to alternating current (AC) electricity with the help of inverter technology.
+AC electricity, which is used by most home appliances and the wider grid, flows through the electrical panel and is distributed throughout the home to power electronic devices.

 Any excess electricity produced by the solar panels is either stored in a battery or fed back into the electric grid.